Selective plugin activation

-#3 Updated by Matt Gold almost 11 years ago
+#3 Updated by Matt Gold over 11 years ago

 Honestly, Boone, neither one of these is what I was looking for.
 I'm thinking specifically about the unfiltered-MU plugin, which would be great for advanced members, but dangerous to have available as a default.
 Maybe we should contact Ioannis about his plugin?

-#5 Updated by Boone Gorges almost 11 years ago
+#5 Updated by Boone Gorges over 11 years ago

 - Status changed from Reporter Feedback to Assigned

 - Target version changed from 1.2 to 1.1